 Contact me here to discuss any upcoming vacancies and/or pricing of your apartments.

-- When examining concessions, 26% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in April – down from 35% in March.
-While still relatively common, the use of move-in incentives has dropped considerably over the last two months.
-In February of this year, they were found on a full 46% of new leases.
+- When examining concessions, 34% of rental transactions brokered by Citi Habitats offered a free month’s rent and/or payment of the broker fee to entice new tenants in November – up from 29% in October.
+We have not seen incentives this prevalent since March (when they were found on 35% of new leases).

 “In November, the rental market continued to shift to the tenants’ favor – with the highest levels of both inventory and landlord concessions since March,” explained Gary Malin, President of Citi Habitats.
 “The reason is partially seasonal, as demand traditionally wanes during the winter holiday season.
 However, apartment-seekers at all ends of the price spectrum continue to seek value, and are increasingly open to both new neighborhoods – and building types – in order to find it.”